The Ultimate Travel Guide to Beirut, Lebanon

-This is the in a place where the Beirutis go to eat, celebrate and spend many hours of the day playing cards or backgammon.
-The founder’s story is a fascinating one which you can follow by looking at the many pictures on the walls.
+This is where the Beirutis go to eat, celebrate, and spend many hours of the day playing cards or backgammon.
+The founder’s story is fascinating, which you can follow by looking at the many pictures on the walls.
 The best of Lebanese cuisine is offered here fresh to be enjoyed either indoors or on the tree-shaded terrace outside.
 Simply unique.

 If you fancy Thai cuisine for a change, try Jai Restaurant.